straube/multiple-domain/multiple-domain/readme.txt

 When there is more than one domain set in your host, all links and resources will point to the default domain.
 This is the default WordPress behavior.
-With Multiple Domain installed and properly configured, it'll update all link on the flow.
+With Multiple Domain installed and properly configured, it'll update all link on the fly.
 This way, the user navigation will be end-to-end under the same domain.

 You can also set an optional base URL.
 If you want only a set of URL's available under a given domain, you can use this restriction.